Koenkk/zigbee2mqtt.io/docs/devices/JTYJ-GD-01LM_BW.md

 ### Pairing
-Press and hold reset button on the device for +- 5 seconds until the blue light blinks three times, release the reset button (the blue light will blink once more) and wait.
+Press the button 3 times in a row and wait until the sensor is successfully interviewed.

 *NOTE: When you fail to pair a device, try replacing the battery, this could solve the problem.*